Pages

 In every business transaction, there are two sides.
 One is the payment for goods or services by the buyer(s), and the other is for making the inventory visible in the digital market by the seller(s) and searching for, choosing of, and contacting for products/ services by the buyers.

 UPI took care of the payment side.
-ONDC is now attempting to do the same magic in the products/ services side by democratising commerce through the un-budling of building blocks of commerce and making them interoperable to create an Open Network instead of walled gardens of platforms
+ONDC is now attempting to do the same magic in the products/ services side by democratising commerce through the un-bundling of building blocks of commerce and making them interoperable to create an Open Network instead of walled gardens of platforms

 Challenges Galore

-In the case of UIDAI, while the biometric deduplication and authentication for the population of India, e was a technological challenge that had no existing solution, which was solved by the brilliant team of UIDAI, the process requirement for onboarding is relatively straightforward and funded by the government with no cost to the person being enrolled.
+In the case of UIDAI, while the biometric deduplication and authentication for the population of India, was a technological challenge that had no existing solution, which was solved by the brilliant team of UIDAI, the process requirement for onboarding is relatively straightforward and funded by the government with no cost to the person being enrolled.
 In the case of UPI, we have only one SKU (i.e. the money) to be exchanged, and that too digitally.
 The user interface can be really simple to handle and harmonised for this single SKU.
 The entities providing end-user interfaces are only a handful and the money is handled by a well digitised and highly regulated banking sector.

 When it comes to commerce involving products and services, the challenges are multi-fold.
 SKUs are in millions, belong to diverse categories of goods and services, ranging from street food to laptops, and from auto-hailing to credit and insurance.